Xi Jinping arrives in North Korea | DW | 20.06.2019

 China's official Xinhua news agency confirmed the president's arrival, noting that the trip was set to last two days and that he was accompanied by his wife, Peng Liyuan, along with several Communist Party officials.

-The visit marks the first time a Chinese president has traveled to the reclusive nation in 14 years.
+The visit is the first by a Chinese president to the reclusive nation in 14 years.
 Xi and Kim have sought to repair the bilateral relationship between their countries, which had deteriorated over Pyongyang's nuclear ambitions and Beijing's backing of UN sanctions.

 As a result, the North Korean leader traveled to China four times in the past year.